archivesunleashed/archivesunleashed.org/content/about-project/index.md

 | **[Michele Weigle](https://www.odu.edu/directory/people/m/mweigle)** is a Professor of Computer Science at Old Dominion University.
 Her research interests include digital preservation, web science, information visualization, and mobile networking.
 Since 2012, she has been PI or Co-PI on over $2M in funding for research related to web archiving from NSF, NEH, IMLS, and the Andrew W. Mellon Foundation.
 Dr. Weigle received her PhD in computer science from the University of North Carolina at Chapel Hill in 2003.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | **[Nicholas Worby](https://onesearch.library.utoronto.ca/library-staff/nich-worby)** is the Government Information and Statistics Librarian as well as the Web Archives Program Coordinator at the University of Toronto.
 In addition to providing research and instruction support for government information and statistics, he oversees collection development, production crawls and researcher outreach for web archive collections.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |

+## Funding

+This work is primarily supported by the [Andrew W. Mellon Foundation](https://mellon.org/).
+Other financial and in-kind support comes from the [Social Sciences and Humanities Research Council](http://www.sshrc-crsh.gc.ca), [Compute Canada](https://www.computecanada.ca), the [Ontario Ministry of Research, Innovation, and Science](https://www.ontario.ca/page/ministry-research-innovation-and-science), [York University Libraries](https://www.library.yorku.ca/web/), [Start Smart Labs](http://www.startsmartlabs.com), and the [Faculty of Arts](https://uwaterloo.ca/arts/) and [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca) at the [University of Waterloo](https://uwaterloo.ca).

 ## Code of Conduct

 ### Our Pledge